idr4n/aboutme/README.md

 ## Contact Me 🤙

-Feel free to open an issue on this repository or drop me a line at `idur477@gmail.com`.
+Feel free to ask me anything or leave a comment ([here in this repo](https://github.com/idr4n/aboutme/issues/new/choose)), or drop me a line at `idur477@gmail.com`.